m41w4r3exe/the-jam-machine/notes/the-jam-machine.md

 	- playback midi files in lakh & other datasets to get a feel fore the quality
 	- read/find papers about this business
 	- read/run tristan notebookw

+## statistics on data
+- statistics on number of instruments, bars, tracks, voices per file
+- how many tokens needed for data?
+	- mmm used 128 note_on and note_off, 48 time_shift tokens

 # Resources
 ## datasets